Future Meetings and Workshops

 The optional fee is set at £150 per meeting.

 Attendees can opt in to pay the voluntary fee to attend any EPS scientific meeting by contacting expsychsoc@kent.ac.uk.
+Please state for which EPS meeting the fee is linked to and provide a postal address to be included on an invoice for the fee in the email.

-Research Workshop: King’s College London.
-5th – 7th May 2026.
+Research Workshop: University College London.
+17th June 2026.

 EPS Meeting: University of Essex.
 1st – 3rd July 2026.